Silverr12/DMA-CFW-Guide/README.md

 ## **2. Gathering the donor information**
 (Using a donor card will help us later on with TLP emulation to communicate with the device to start a driver for legitimacy) <br />
 Due to my limited testing and knowledge, I'll be using a network adapter for all examples continuing <br />
-<sup>(I welcome any contribution about utilising different hardware for this)</sup>
+<sup>(If you know what you are doing and understand the nuances, you can skip buying a donor card entirely, but for first timers I highly recommend this, way better to know you have a guaranteed-to-work product by spending $20 then sit on an alt for 2 weeks waiting for a delay ban to test your fw)</sup>

 It is suggested to use a cheap piece of hardware to get the IDs and then throw it out.
 These are used to emulate the DMA card. **So don't get the IDs of any existing hardware in your computer and plug them into the firmware.
-ACs will detect 2 of the same IDs and flag it**
+ACs will most likely in the future if not already, detect 2 devices with 1:1 IDs and flag it**

 ### Using Arbor
 Go into Scan Options under the Local system tab and Press Scan/Rescan, the values selected by default are good enough for us.